Sun Country Airlines | Boston

 Hatch Shell on the Charles River Esplanade

-[July 4] America’s orchestra, the Boston Pops, stages the quintessential July 4th concert on the Esplanade along the Charles River.
-Join hundreds of thousands at this free concert—wristband required—and enjoy the rousing 1812 Overture punctuated with howitzer cannons and church bells.
+[July 2015] America’s orchestra, the Boston Pops, stages the quintessential July 4th concert on the Esplanade along the Charles River.
+Join hundreds of thousands at this free concert, wristband required, and enjoy the rousing 1812 Overture punctuated with howitzer cannons and church bells.
 A spectacular fireworks display over the river ends the concert.

 Fleet and Lewis Streets, North End

-[August] Reflecting the cherished traditions of early Italian immigrants, Fisherman’s Feast is a three-day celebration of the Madonna del Soccorso di Sciacca.
-Beginning with the Madonna parading the streets, it culminates with the flight of the angel.
+[August 2015] Reflecting the cherished traditions of early Italian immigrants, Fisherman’s Feast is a four-day celebration of the Madonna del Soccorso di Sciacca.
+Beginning with a parade through the streets lead by the Madonna, the feast culminates with the flight of the angel.
 In between there’s food, concerts, crafts and the blessing of the fleet.

 (ahts) The Boston Arts Festival